alfre2v/python_meetup_ansible_demo/README.md

 This demo code consist of two parts each contained in a folder:

 1. `tutor_site`: Contains a simple Django Application resulting of following the Django tutorial.
-2. `deployment`: Contains ansible files needed to deploy the application as well as Vagrant files
+2. `deployment`: Contains ansible files needed to deploy the application as well as Vagrant files.

 --------------------------------------------------------------------

 ## The application tutor_site

-This is a demo Django application creating from following Django official tutorial.
+This is a demo Django application created from following Django official tutorial.

 This application should be as simple as possible while still introducing beginners to the most basic Django concepts.